jkeohan/rctr-9-8-20/w09d18/intro-to-testing-in-react.md

 ```

 Copy the following code into `Counter.test.js`.
-Since all our tests will run against the `Counter` component we can use `beforeEach()` to load the component before running each individual test.

 ```js